MORGIN.AI

 Across 50 fixed action scenarios and 8 target personas, the adapter still loses decisively on ordinary action-conversion.

-It's hard to explain away generations like these with style.
-It also lines up with a broader concern raised by Tim Hua, and explored more directly by Mohammad Taufeeque, Stefan Heimersheim, Adam Gleave, and Chris Cundy: finetuning may move more than surface style and may alter the internal policy or representation the model is using.
+That lines up with a broader concern raised by Tim Hua, and explored more directly by Mohammad Taufeeque, Stefan Heimersheim, Adam Gleave, and Chris Cundy: finetuning may move more than surface style and may alter the internal policy or representation the model is using.

 Interpretation